manns79/dreamt-wearable-sleep-staging/README.md

 ## Why This Project Matters

-This project demonstrates practical data science and machine learning engineering skills on a realistic biomedical time-series problem:
+Sleep staging from wearable physiological signals is a challenging biomedical time-series problem because labels are imbalanced, signals are noisy, and neighboring epochs from the same participant are highly correlated.
+This project demonstrates practical data science and machine learning engineering skills on that realistic setting:

 - wearable physiological signal processing at 64 Hz
 - participant-level splitting to control leakage